 What’s your current job title, and what path did you take to get there?

-What’s something unexpected you’ve learned as your career has progressed?
-This may be something that you’ve experienced in your personal pieces or within studios life.
+Can you tell us something unexpected that you’ve learned?
+This may be something that you’ve experienced in the making of an animation or within studio life.

 Tip of the month

 Do you have a software tip that changed your world?

 Since I’ve started layout positions, I really can’t stress enough how helpful the rule of thirds has been for me.
 For each show, the rules can be strict or relaxed but it can help you be aware of negative spaces and what to focus on, on the screen.
 Add it to an illustration and it can help you with your composition.

 If you can afford schoolism, Nathan Fokles class “Pictorial Composition with Nathan Fowkes” is really good at explaining this.
 Or if you want it in a book get “Framed Ink: Drawing and Composition for visual storytelling” by Marcos Mateu-Mestre.